Care homes that see when staff can't — and document themselves.

 One model.
 One price.
 One conversion path — from paid pilot to full-facility contract.

-See market & pricing insights for the full strategy — including alternative models we tested, personas, WTP and next-best-alternatives.
+Pricing reflects the full strategy — including alternative models we tested, personas, WTP and next-best-alternatives.

 Unit economics